 World Health Organisation (WHO) notes that heart disease remains the world's number one cause of mortality with pulmonary and respiratory associated disease ranked in the top five.2

-Parts of a Stethoscope
+Parts of the Stethoscope

 Tubing (1), Stem (2), Chest piece (A): Non-chill rims (3), bell for low frequencies (4), Membrane (diaphragm) for high frequencies (5), Headset binaural (B): Ear-tips (6), Ear-tube (7).